 Do you cringe when you hear the term “clean coal?”
 Our guest this week on Sea Change Radio feels that this term is not only an oxymoron it’s offensive to the many communities all over the world who are forced to live with the devastating environmental and health impacts of this multi-billion dollar industry.
 Politicians, by contrast, seem to like the term, “clean coal” quite a bit.
 As someone who is in favor of renewable energy, when you watch progressive and conservative candidates arguing about who is a better ally to the coal industry do you sometimes think, “what would it sound like if someone took on coal in one of these debates?”
 Well, today Matt Wasson, an ecologist and the director of programs for Appalachian Voices, answers this question.
 Listen now as he talks to host Alex Wise to confront conventional wisdom, refute the politicians, and tell it like it is.

 This week on Sea Change Radio, Part 2 of our 2-part series on wind power.
 First, we hear again from US Congressman Jerry McNerney (CA-11), the only member of either House who’s also a wind power engineer.
 Next, the US is lagging far behind Europe in the move toward renewable energy sources.
 To find out why, host Alex Wise talks once more to Michael Payne, a veteran wind power executive who’s served as Shell WindEnergy’s General Manager of Europe & Asia as well as a Director at Enron Wind.
 Payne offers his perspective on the policy and business factors that will help direct the winds of change.
-Click to continue reading and listen to the show…
+Continue reading

 This edition of Sea Change Radio studies sustainable education.
 Co-Host Bill Baue speaks with Sustainable Endowments Institute Executive Director Mark Orlowski about the College Sustainability Report Card.
 Co-Host Kelsey Flynn then chats with Josh Stoffel, the new Sustainability Coordinator here at the University of Massachusetts in Amherst, where we produce Sea Change Radio, and Monty Archbald, chair of the Green Campus Committee at Greenfield Community College.
 And finally, Bill talks with Neil Drobny of the Fisher College of Business at Ohio State University.